 Nothing further from truth!
 The obligation is to pay income tax in the country of residency.

 This matter is regulated in depth by DOUBLE TAXATION AGREEMENTS signed between Spain and different countries (United Kingdom, Ireland etc).

-Therefore, it is clearly established that income tax must only be paid in the state of residence.
-There is an exception: if the pension received is from local or central government (Armed Services, Police, Firemen, teachers…) it can only be taxed in the country of origin.
+These agreements clearly establish that income tax must only be paid in the state of residence.
+With one exception: if the pension received is from local or central government (Armed Services, Police, Firemen, teachers…) it can only be taxed in the country of origin.

 UK citizens can download it from www.hmrc.gov.uk/cnr/spain-individual.pdf

 In Spain, the fiscal year is the same as the calendar year and tax is paid in arrears.
-The income tax return campaign is from May to June and unlike other countries, individuals must complete and serve their own tax returns.
+The income tax return campaign is from May to June and unlike in other countries, you must complete and serve your own tax returns.